-W16 introduced the variational ensemble streamflow prediction assessment (VESPA) approach, a sensitivity analysis technique used to pinpoint the dominant predictability source of seasonal streamflow forecasting (i.e., the IHCs and the SCFs), as well as quantifying improvements that can be expected in seasonal streamflow forecast skill as a result of realistic improvements in those key predictability sources.
+W16 introduced the VESPA approach, a sensitivity analysis technique used to pinpoint the dominant predictability source of seasonal streamflow forecasting (i.e., the IHCs and the SCFs), as well as quantifying improvements that can be expected in seasonal streamflow forecast skill as a result of realistic improvements in those key predictability sources.
 Despite being a powerful sensitivity analysis approach, VESPA presents two key limitations.

-- It is computationally intensive, requiring multiple ensemble hindcasts to define the skill response surface (81 were used in the VESPA paper versus one for the EPB and the EPI techniques). - 2) It requires a complex state and forcing blending procedure that may introduce additional uncertainties, biases or interactions between the predictability sources (Saltelli et al. 2004; Baroni and Tarantola 2014) that are not accounted for or difficult to quantify.
-This is not necessary in any of the end points required in the two approaches presented here, which rely instead on analysing a single conventional hindcast dataset that is more likely to be feasible for forecasting centres.
+- It is computationally intensive, requiring multiple ensemble hindcasts to define the skill response surface (81 were used in the VESPA paper vs one for the EPB and the EPI techniques). - 2) It requires a complex state and forcing blending procedure that may introduce additional uncertainties, biases, or interactions between the predictability sources (Saltelli et al. 2004; Baroni and Tarantola 2014) that are not accounted for or difficult to quantify.
+This is not necessary in any of the end points required in the two approaches presented here, which rely instead on analyzing a single conventional hindcast dataset that is more likely to be feasible for forecasting centers.

-The central aim of this paper was to address the first limitation of the VESPA approach by presenting two computationally inexpensive alternative methods: the End Point Interpolation (EPI) and the End Point Blending (EPB) methods.
-Both methods successfully identified the dominant predictability source of 3-month streamflow forecasts for a given catchment and forecast initialisation date (i.e., given by the orientation of the streamflow forecast skill gradients in the skill surface plots).
-However, the EPB was more successful in reproducing the VESPA skill elasticities - the exact streamflow forecast skill gradients situated within the skill surface plots (for skill and accuracy verification scores including the R2, the MAESS, the CRPSS and the potential CRPSS to a certain extent).
+The central aim of this paper was to address the first limitation of the VESPA approach by presenting two computationally inexpensive alternative methods: the EPI and the EPB methods.
+Both methods successfully identified the dominant predictability source of 3-month streamflow forecasts for a given catchment and forecast initialization date (i.e., given by the orientation of the streamflow forecast skill gradients in the skill surface plots).
+However, the EPB was more successful in reproducing the VESPA skill elasticities-the exact streamflow forecast skill gradients situated within the skill surface plots (for skill and accuracy verification scores including the R^2 , the MAESS, the CRPSS, and the potential CRPSS to a certain extent).
 These skill elasticities indicate the influence of changes in IHC and SCF skill on streamflow forecast skill.